biobricks/streaming-sequence-extractor/README.md

 * Implement checking of SBOL encoding so we can discard SMILE data.
 * Implement opts.maxBuffer (maximum buffer size)
 * More unit tests

+# Tests

+The tests called `*.nobrake.js` are piping input into streaming-sequence-extractor as fast as possible, which usually means that it is received as a single large chunk, a at the most as a few large chunks.
+The other tests are using the [brake](https://www.npmjs.com/package/brake) module to throttle the input rate such that failures associated with receiving the stream in small (usually single character) increments can be discovered.

 # License and copyright